 - If gentamicin levels are within range and renal function is stable, monitor gentamicin levels every 2 to 3 days.

-- A through (pre-dose) level is required immediately before the third dose.
+- A trough (pre-dose) level is required immediately before the third dose.

 - Post-dose levels are not required.

 - Trough (pre-dose) level should be 15-20mg/L

 - If trough (pre-dose) level is outside reference range seek advice from Microbiology.
 After each dose adjustment re-check level before third dose on the new regimen.

 - If levels are within range and renal function is stable, twice weekly monitoring of pre-dose (trough) level is recommended.

 Infection control screening swabs

 Wound, skin and ulcer swabs